askore/capstone2014-firefoxOS/README.md

 	* `concurrency` is the number of concurrent outbound connections allowed
 	* `drop-frequency` is how often should bytes be dropped (`byte count` % `drop frequency`)
 	  * Due to the definition of `drop-frequency` not being clear, an issue has been created on [crapify's GitHub repo](https://github.com/bcoe/crapify/issues/7)

+##### Using Crapify with phone
+If you wish to use Crapify to degrade a phone's network connection, you need to install and run crapify on a server and then redirect all the phone's traffic through that server.
+This requires both having adb (android debugger) installed as well as a phone that is adb compatible (ie Android or Firefox OS):

+1. Install and run crapify on the server as described above.
+2. Connect the phone via microUSB to the computer with adb installed.
+3. Run the following command:
+  * `adb shell iptables -t nat -A OUTPUT -p tcp --dport 80 -j DNAT --to-destination x.x.x.x:5000`
+  * Where `x.x.x.x` is your server's IP address
+4. As long as the phone remains connected, all traffic on the phone should be degraded in accordance with the Crapify settings on the server.

 ##### Setting Up Environment For Battery Harness Testing
 1. Install VirtualBox and open it up from here: https://www.virtualbox.org/